 Here we'll explore that concept a bit further, identify some reasons it might arise, review some ways you can prevent it, and take a look at a real-world example.

 Scope creep is a phenomenon in project management where a project's scope grows — either continuously or at random — as the project progresses.
 It typically occurs when a project's scope isn't well-defined, accounted for, or documented.
 Though it's not always detrimental, it tends to be harmful and should be avoided.

 Before you can have a firm grasp on scope creep as a concept, you need to understand what scope is in the first place.
 Essentially, scope clearly defines the “who, what, when, and how” of a project.
 In project management, there are two primary kinds of scope — product and project.

 Product scope refers to the ideal sum of functions and features that a project will produce for a given product.
 Project scope is the understanding of the work that an organization needs to do to deliver those functions and features.

 Scope creep occurs when stakeholders wind up adding additional functions, features, requirements, or other unauthorized work as a project progresses.
 It often leads to problems like inefficiency, incomplete projects, running over budget, unnecessary time drain, and products that don‘t reflect plans or clients’ requests.

 1. Lack of a Well-Defined Scope

-Structure and clarity are central to effective project management — and that trend is particularly pertinent when it comes to avoiding scope creep.
-If a project's scope isn't clearly established, then it falls on the stakeholders involved to make guesses and assumptions about the how, why, and what of a project.
+Structure and clarity are central to effective project management — and essential when it comes to avoiding scope creep.
+If a project‘s scope isn’t clearly established, then it falls on the stakeholders involved to make guesses and assumptions about the how, why, and what of a project.